twyzle/multi-channel-apps/README.md

 1. Log into your Twilio Console and go to Autopilot Console

-2. Create new assistant named Happy Times Pizza
+2. Build a new bot named Happy Times Pizza - choosing Start from Scratch

-3. Delete hello_world task.
+3. Delete all tasks created by AutoPilot by default - Let's start with an empty canvas.

-    From tasks list page find 'hello_world' task and select Program option.
-On following page you will be able to delete task by clicking trash icon
+    From tasks list page find 'fallback','collect_fallback','goodbye', 'greeting','goodbye' tasks   bye selecting Program option next to each task.
+On following page you will be able to delete task by clicking trash icon.

 4. Create reservation task.